On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Preliminaries

 In general, weak solutions of IMCF are not unique: for example, if $u$ satisfies \eqref{variational}, then so does $u^{t}= \min\{ u, t \}$ for any choice of $t$, a fact which we will also use later.
-However, a comparison principle from \cite{HI99} guarantees that a proper weak solution, i.e. one with compact level sets, is uniquely determined by the initial condition $\Omega_{0}$.
-We will need their entire comparison theorem in order to prove Theorem \ref{star_shape}, so we will re-state it here. \begin{Theorem}[\cite{HI99}, Theorem 2.2] Let $u$ and $v$ be weak solutions of IMCF on $\mathbb{H}^{n}$ with initial conditions $\Omega_{0}$ and $\widetilde{\Omega}_{0}$, respectively.
+However, a comparison principle from \cite{HI99} guarantees that there exists a unique weak solution for compact level sets, i.e. proper, for any choice of smooth initial condition $\Omega_{0}$.
+We will in fact need their entire comparison theorem in order to prove Theorem \ref{star_shape}, so we will re-state it here. \begin{Theorem}[\cite{HI99}, Theorem 2.2] Let $u$ and $v$ be weak solutions of IMCF on $\mathbb{H}^{n}$ with initial conditions $\Omega_{0}$ and $\widetilde{\Omega}_{0}$, respectively.

 \begin{enumerate}[label=\roman*] \item If $ \{ v > u \} \subset \subset W$ on an open set $W \subset \mathbb{H}^{n} \setminus \left(\Omega_{0} \cup \widetilde{\Omega_{0}}\right)$, then $ v \leq u $ on $W$. \item If $\Omega_{0} \subset \widetilde{\Omega}_{0}$ and $u$ is proper, then $v \leq u$ on $\mathbb{H}^{n} \setminus \Omega_{0}$, or equivalently $\Omega_{t} \subset \widetilde{\Omega}_{t}$ for every $t >0$. \item Given any $C^{\infty}$ domain $\Omega_{0} \subset \mathbb{H}^{n}$, the proper weak solution $u \in C^{0,1}_{\text{loc}}(\mathbb{H}^{n})$ to IMCF with initial condition $\Omega_{0}$ is unique. \end{enumerate} \end{Theorem}